NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/T/tracking-fulu.md

 trait01: "consumable"
 trait02: "fulu"
 trait03: "magical"
-trait04: "common"
+trait04: ""
 trait05: ""
 trait06: ""
 trait07: ""
 trait08: ""
 image: zz-Attachments/assets/imageplaceholder.png
 level: 5
 weight:
 value: "25"
 subvalue: "gp"
 invest:
 usage: "held in one hand"
 license: "ORC"
 identify:
-description: "**Usage** affixed to creature or object  **Activate** `pf2:0` envision  * * *  Used covertly by assassins and spies, this pair of fulus stick to one another when created but can be easily separated.
+description: "**Usage** affixed to creature or object  **Activate** `pf2:0` envision\
+  \  * * *  Used covertly by assassins and spies, this pair of fulus stick to one another when created but can be easily separated.
 Affix one fulu to a target before activating its pair.
 When activated, the unaffixed fulu flutters toward the affixed one at a speed of 30 feet per round, traveling for up to 1 hour and fluttering more rapidly the closer it comes to its pair.
 The unaffixed fulu always moves in a straight line towards the affixed fulu; it can't solve mazes or find its way through winding paths"
 powerTitle1:
 actionEconomy1:
 type1: